-Ever since I could remember, I have been searching for ways to align my chakras.
+I have been searching for ways to align my chakras for as long as I can remember.
 Why?
 Our chakras are our energy-center systems.
 When they are not properly balanced, chaos occurs.
 This could be on any level: social, emotional, intellectual, or physical.
 We could look at this in a collective way or an individual way.

 At first glance, individuals may start experiencing a lack of self-confidence if their 3rd chakra–Solar Plexus is not open enough; while others may have this chakra open too wide appearing vain and overly secure.
 Contentment with self is the balance.

 Same chakra recognition in a business structure: